JunfeiWU/JunfeiWu.github.io/index.md

 this role, I was responsible for designing and optimizing a large-scale ETL (Extract, Transform, Load) platform, and working extensively with quantitative methods.

-However, after two years in industry, I realized that my true passion lies in academic research.
-I resigned from my position in November 2024 to pursue a Ph.D., with the goal of deepening my expertise and contributing to cutting-edge research in remote sensing or related fields where I can realize my full potential.
+However, after three years in industry, I realized that my true passion lies in academic research.
+I resigned from my position in 2025 to pursue a Ph.D., with the goal of deepening my expertise and contributing to cutting-edge research in remote sensing or related fields where I can realize my full potential.

 I am currently seeking a Ph.D. position.
 If you find my background aligns with your team, please